Title

 Abstract

 We study few-shot semantic segmentation that aims to segment a target object from a query image when provided with a few annotated support images of the target class.
-Several recent methods resort to a feature masking (FM) technique, introduced by [1], to discard irrelevant feature activations to facilitate reliable segmentation mask prediction.
+Several recent methods resort to a feature masking (FM) technique to discard irrelevant feature activations which eventually facilitates the reliable prediction of segmentation mask.
 A fundamental limitation of FM is the inability to preserve the fine-grained spatial details that affect the accuracy of segmentation mask, especially for small target objects.
 In this paper, we develop a simple, effective, and efficient approach to enhance feature masking (FM).
 We dub the enhanced FM as hybrid masking (HM).
-Specifically, we compensate for the loss of fine-grained spatial details in FM technique by investigating and leveraging a complementary basic input masking method [2].
-To validate the effectiveness of HM, we instantiate it into a strong baseline [3], and coin the resulting framework as HMFS.
-Experimental results on three publicly available benchmarks reveal that HMFS outperforms the current state-of-the-art methods by visible margins.
+Specifically, we compensate for the loss of fine-grained spatial details in FM technique by investigating and leveraging a complementary basic input masking method.
+Experiments have been conducted on three publicly available benchmarks with strong few-shot segmentation (FSS) baselines.
+We empirically show improved performance against the current state-of-the-art methods by visible margins across different benchmarks.
+Our code and trained models are available at: https://github.com/moonsh/HM-Hybrid-Masking © 2022, The Author(s), under exclusive license to Springer Nature Switzerland AG.

 DOI